 Distorting Isn’t Always about Use

-This failure to face reality, or denial, is a psychological defense mechanism whereby we avoid acknowledging or seeing some aspect of our character, life or reality.
+This failure to face or see reality, or denial, is a psychological defense mechanism where we avoid acknowledging or seeing some aspects of our character, life, or truth.
 We actively deny and distort what we see in the mirror, hear from co-workers, family, or our friends.
 Usually, it is because we feel ashamed or judge those aspects of ourselves harshly.

 Nor, did those shadow traits and character defects miraculously disappear because I wasn’t putting cocaine up my nose, heroin in my veins, or drinking alcohol.
 You’d think with all those substances, I could blame at least one of them for my actions.

-But pretending that something or someone else was at fault for how I behaved was a waste of time and energy.
+But pretending that something or someone else had been at fault for how I behaved was a waste of time and energy.
 Not only was it futile, but in many ways, that denial encouraged those aspects of myself to act out.

 From Denial to Including the Distortions

-- Arrogant became Proud.
-I would take each milestone in my recovery, whether it was a chip acknowledging time, or a compliment about my changes, as validation for improving my life.
+3. Arrogant became Proud.
+I would take each milestone in my recovery, whether it was a chip acknowledging the time, or a compliment about my changes, as validation for improving my life.